Socratique/Ideomatics/README.md

 - Daoism/Non-Dualism
 - Hegel's Dialectic
 - General ideas from a wide variety of fields and systems
-- @DefenderOfBasic and The Open Memetics Institute for inspiring me to work on and share my ideas.
+- @DefenderOfBasic on Twitter and The Open Memetics Institute for inspiring me to work on and share my ideas.

 ---